DayakarReddyT/Password_Vault/README.md

 Firstly this has very nice intro , it will display the Welcome message like when someone types it .

-Note  : Kindly the create login_details.txt and server_details.sekret files and update the path in the script .
+Note  : Kindly create login_details.txt and server_details.sekret files and update the path in the script .

 Functionality :